Self-Publishing And Page Layout For Microsoft Word

 Turn on reveal non-printing characters

-We touched on a lot of the concepts I’ll be covering today in a blog posted dedicated to book layout back in January.
+We touched on a lot of the concepts I’ll be covering today in a blog post dedicated to book layout back in January.
 While that post focused on general layout information, we’re going to get into some real details about how to handle the most challenging and important elements of page design.

-The first is the art of the “break.”
+The First Is the Art of the “Break.”

 Microsoft Word (and all other word processors too) gives you an option to break a page.
 Essentially, what the command does is cause the current page to end.
 Any more content you add will appear on the next page.

-Some users might say, “oh I just hold down Enter until I’m on the next page.”
+Some users might say, “Oh I just hold down Enter until I’m on the next page.”

 Don’t do that!
 Ever!